tatethurston/nextjs-routes/README.md

 ## How does this work? 🤔

 `nextjs-routes` generates types for the `pathname` and `query` for every page in your `pages` and/or `app` directory.
-The generated types are written to `nextjs-routes.d.ts` which is automatically referenced by your Next project's `tsconfig.json`. `nextjs-routes.d.ts` redefines the types for `next/link` and `next/router` and applies the generated route types.
+The generated types are written to `@types/nextjs-routes.d.ts` which is automatically referenced by your Next project's `tsconfig.json`. `@types/nextjs-routes.d.ts` redefines the types for `next/link` and `next/router` and applies the generated route types.

 ## What if I need a runtime?